mozilla-l10n/documentation/tools/pontoon/adding_new_project.md

 * Files should be in a folder like `locale(s)/ab-CD/somefile.extension` and be in one of the supported formats (.ftl, .lang, .properties, .po, .xliff).
 * User **mozilla-pontoon** needs write access to the repository.

-It's important to also check the files for localization issues before exposing them to localizers: unclear strings, lack of localization comments, missing plural forms are some of the things to check.
+It’s important to also check the files for localization issues before exposing them to localizers: unclear strings, lack of localization comments, missing plural forms are some of the things to check.

 ## Create the project in Pontoon STAGE instance
 First you want to test that everything works using Pontoon staging server.